flemay/3musketeers/tutorials/environment_variables/README.md

 $ make target ENVFILE=env.example
 ```

-## Create .env file with Make and Docker
+## Create envfile with Make and Docker

 This section shows some ways to create `.env` file with Make and Docker.